NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Hey!
 Im in SF the 10th-19th just to program BCIs and such.
 Ill be at the jack night and will have a bunch of tech with me!
 Message me if you want to hack!

+11/9/2017 8:34 PM

+ **aj** :

+ >I can update every OpenBCI device to the latest firmware and debug any problem you have with them!
+I have all my programmers and flashers.